Many Amazon delivery drivers say tips have disappeared, even though customers say they’ve been added

 Ben and other drivers who have contacted the company about the missing or diminished tips say that Amazon has told them that it passes on 100% of customer tips to drivers, and that they have been paid the correct amounts.

 However, it seems unlikely that Amazon customers would drastically reduce or eliminate tips at the same time.
 Amazon’s customer-facing grocery shopping apps have typically recommended a tip amount of $5 as customers complete their orders, drivers said.

 “Unless something changed, customers have to explicitly go in and remove/lower the tip, and there’s no way that 6-7 of the customers on a … route would do that,” another Seattle-area driver said via email.
 The driver also requested anonymity for fear of running afoul of the company.

 “It’s super dystopian,” Ben said.
-“At the very least, a canned response [from Amazon] saying they’re aware of the issue would be helpful.”
+“At the very least, a canned response (from Amazon) saying they’re aware of the issue would be helpful.”

 Contacted about the issue Thursday, an Amazon spokesperson had no immediate comment.